Determining large-strain metal plasticity parameters using in-situ measurements of plastic flow past a wedge: Introduction

 In contrast to SHPB, the Taylor impact test \cite{taylor1948use} is capable of imposing large plastic strains (effective strains up to 3) under high strain rates ($\sim 10^5$ /s).
-However, given the spatially non-uniform plastic flow, Taylor impact test is better suited for validating constitutive models vis-à-vis application as a parameter estimation method \cite{salvado2017review}.
+However, given the spatially non-uniform plastic flow, Taylor impact test is conventionally used for validating constitutive models vis-à-vis application as a parameter estimation method \cite{salvado2017review}.
 There have been also several efforts \cite{dodd1992adiabatic,kalthoff2000modes,rittel2002shear} to develop specialized sample or test geometries, with an aim to achieve large plastic strains; these include hat-shaped samples, compression-shear testing, punch testing, single-edge or double-edge specimens and compact forced shear specimens.
 Similar to the Taylor impact test, these methods are often either used for model validation or phenomenological studies; and in limited cases where they are used to infer constitutive parameters, they require the assumption of stress and strain uniformity in the deforming region.
 A recent development in material testing includes the use of Rayleigh-Taylor (RT) and Richtmyer-Meshkov instabilities (RMI) to probe material behavior under extreme deformation conditions \cite{prime2019tantalum}.
 These methods are based on a hydrodynamic instability phenomenon and involves analysis of the wave profile and perturbations in the sample surface to estimate the strength.
-Although attractive for their ability to achieve exceedingly high strain rates (up to $10^7$ /s), instability-based methods are not suitable for constitutive model development since the estimated strength is based on a constant strength model (i.e., elastic-perfectly plastic) and encompasses temporally averaged material behavior.
+Although impressive for their ability to access up to 10\textsuperscript{7} /s strain rates, these platforms generally require hydrocode simulations to interpret the high rate data.
+Therefore, similar to the classical Taylor cylinder test, they are primarily used either to estimate an ``average'' strength (obtained by adjusting the strength parameter that enters hydrocode simulations to match the experimental wave profile data); or for validation of constitutive models.